 This web app works as follows,

-- You fill the form, chose a file from your computer to upload and hit the submit button
+- You fill out the form, chose a file from your computer to upload and hit the submit button

 - Then, a confirmation alert is shown below the data entry form with a link to the uploaded file.

 How to create the Web App to upload files to Google Drive with Apps Script